See also listing of relevant organisations at the end of Understanding disability and the law.

 For Villamanta’s contact details, see “Contacts”.

-Inside Access is a project of the MHLC.
+The Inside Access Program is run by the MHLC.
 It provides free civil legal services to people with cognitive impairment and mental health issues within correctional and forensic facilities in Victoria.

 Inside Access provides practical legal assistance while people are incarcerated with a view to supporting an easier transition to the community on release.
 Through Inside Access, MHLC also undertakes research, law reform and policy work in relation to issues of mental health and the law.